The Bankrate promise

-There are many different types of credit cards to choose from, and some come with more rewards and perks than others.
-But one type of credit card—a balance transfer credit card—is designed to help you pay down existing balances you have on other cards.
+There are many types of credit cards to choose from, and some come with more rewards and perks than others.
+One type — a balance transfer credit card — is even designed to help you pay down existing balances you have on other credit cards.

-Ideally, you get a balance transfer credit card to secure a 0 percent APR for a limited time, then quickly pay down as much debt as you can.
-However, there are situations where one balance transfer card might be considerably better for you than others, so you’ll want to take time to compare options before you apply.
+Ideally, you secure a 0 percent APR for a limited time, then quickly pay down as much debt as possible.
+Balance transfer cards come with different introductory periods and subsequent APRs as well as a variety of additional perks (or not), so you’ll want to take time to compare options before you apply.

 If you’re wondering how to choose a balance transfer credit card, here are the most important considerations we’ll discuss below: